Book Review: Lawn Gone! Low-Maintenance, Sustainable, Attractive Alternatives for Your Yard

 For those who have never landscaped with water features, one of the aha moments in Penick's book is that ponds and fountains consume less replacement water weekly than the amount of lawn they replace.

 Additionally, water features require less maintenance than weekly mowing.
 Penick points out that they are also beneficial for small wildlife and humans alike.
 Adding a pump to a small pond creates the "music and dance of moving water," she writes.

 Although Penick includes plant choices for all regions of the nation, gardeners in perennially dry regions may find her suggestions most useful.
 For example, anyone who lives where summer wildfires are a threat will appreciate the section on fire-resistant landscapes.

 Other thoughtful chapters in Lawn Gone concern how to deal with local zoning codes, homeowner associations and "skeptical neighbors" regarding waterwise replacement of grassy expanses.
 Lawn lovers are more accepting of xeriscape and yards designed as wildlife habitat when good communication exists between neighbors.

-We highly recommend Lawn Gone as a good read and a book full of ideas for conserving water, limiting time pushing mowers, maximizing color in the garden and creating attractive hardscape.
+We highly recommend Lawn Gone as a good read and a book full of ideas for conserving water, limiting time mowing grass, maximizing color in the garden, and creating attractive hardscape.